infinitydaemon/canary/README.md

 * SNMP requires the Python library scapy
 * RDP requires the Python library rdpy~ (this module has been removed; we are currently determining a way forward with this.)
 * [Optional] Samba module needs a working installation of samba
+* [Mandatory] SMTP server to recieve real-time email alerts or email-to-SMS (if supported by your Telecom operator)

 Installation Linux
 ------------------